unisonweb/oss-transcripts/src/unison/auth/scratch.u.md

 # Auth

-This project contains sample Unison Cloud applications and stubs for practicing writing Unison Cloud services.
+This project provides an ability and interpreter for easily adding OAuth2 authentication to your application.

 ## Library contents list